 Bike to School

-May is National Bike Month, a time for people of all ages across the country to engage in active transportation through cycling.
-In addition to being enjoyable, bicycling can lead to lifelong healthy habits and kids arrive at school ready to learn!
-During Bike to School month, and throughout the year, we encourage all students to begin their school day with a safe and active commute.
-Bike to School Day is Wednesday, May 10, 2017!
+May is National Bike Month, a time for people of all ages across the country to engage in active transportation through bicycling.
+In addition to being enjoyable, bicycling can lead to lifelong healthy habits.
+During Bike to School month, and throughout the year, we encourage all students to begin their school day with a safe and active commute, helping them arrive to school ready to learn!
+Can’t ride all month long?
+Celebrate on Bike to School Day, Wednesday, May 10!

-Cascade Bicycle Club hosts friendly statewide Bike to School competitions for elementary, middle and high school students who can track their bike riding during May and earn prizes along the way.
+Cascade Bicycle Club hosts friendly statewide Bike to School competitions for elementary, middle and high school students.
+Students track their bike riding during May to earn cool prizes and promote active transportation in their communities.

-Biking helps us reduce our carbon footprint, engage with our neighbors and feel energized.
-We want to foster life-long healthy habits and normalize cycling early in the life stage.
-Starting the school day with a bike ride will ensure that kids are awake and ready to learn!
+Biking helps us feel energized, engage with our neighbors and reduce our carbon footprint.
+Not only does biking to school help foster lifelong healthy habits, but it can also encourage active transportation in the early-life stage.
+Starting the school day with a bike ride, walk or roll will ensure that kids are awake and ready to learn!

 2016 Bike to School Month Recap

-2016’s Bike to School Challenge became our first statewide challenge to encourage elementary, middle, and high school students across the State of Washington to bike with us on national Bike to School Day and throughout the month of May during Bike to School Month!
-From this year’s challenge we are excited to share the following achievements:
+Last year’s Bike to School Month became Cascade’s first statewide challenge to encourage elementary, middle, and high school students to bike with us on National Bike to School Day and throughout the month of May!
+Take a look at these outstanding achievements:

 - The Golden Pedal Award, given to the school with the most minutes ridden during the month of May, was awarded to Thornton Creek Elementary, whose students rode 71,365 total minutes.